jhdrn/myra/README.md

     const someUpdateFn = (s: State) =>
         evolve(s).and(broadcastTask)
 ```

+### Forms
+`myra/forms` is a module with helper functions and components for form handling.
+It's currently a work in progress.

 ### HTTP requests
 `myra/http` is a module with `Task` wrappers for making XmlHttpRequests.
 It